kriansa/fuel-less/README.md

 Asset::less(array('style.less', 'file1.less', 'admin/style.less'));
 ```

-## Config and runtime config
+## Config

 Currently there's just the path to source less files to config, just open PKGPATH/less/config/less.php and change it as you wish.

 ## Updating lessphp

-Currently there's just the path to source less files to config, just open PKGPATH/less/config/less.php and change it as you wish.
+lessphp is a submodule so you can update it.

 Have fun!